Glossary

 Boussinesq approximation#

-The Boussinesq approximation of the Continuity equation assumes that density variations can be neglected except for the gravity term (i.e., in the vertical momentum equations).
+The Boussinesq approximation of the continuity equation assumes that density variations can be neglected except for the gravity term (i.e., in the vertical momentum equations).
 In addition, the Boussinesq approximation assumes that a fluid is incompressible and that wave motion is inviscid [Bou77, SV60].
 Caution: not to be confused with the Boussinesq hypothesis.

 French: approximation de Boussinesq